dojo/framework/docs/en/creating-widgets/supplemental.md

 -   `VNode`s, or _Virtual Nodes_, which are virtual representations of concrete DOM elements, and serve as the lowest-level rendering output for all Dojo applications.
 -   `WNode`s, or _Widget Nodes_, which tie Dojo widgets into the VDOM hierarchy.

 Both `VNode`s and `WNode`s are considered subtypes of `DNode`s within Dojo's virtual DOM, but applications don't typically deal with `DNode`s in their abstract sense.
-Using [TSX syntax](#tsx-support) is also preferred as it allows applications to render both virtual node types with a uniform syntax.
+Using [TSX syntax](#tsx-support) is also preferred as it allows applications to render both virtual node types with uniform syntax.

 ### Instantiating VDOM nodes